jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 There's a lot to realize when thinking about human evolution.
 I found it very helpful to "look up" and imagine what our community looks like from above.
 Looking up lets you "look down" and gain a proper perspective on our society.

 I didn't just imagine this better perspective; I got to see it.
 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to as well.

 You'll be the "player god" of a civilization.
 A virtual divinity who knows all and sees all, and who puts its general will into action using an array of buttons, switches, and toggles.
 As you play the game, you'll use these levers of power to decide what to research, where to place buildings, and when to click "upgrade".

 Pressing that most important button magically transforms every factory, hospital, road, house, citizen, to the technology of the modern era.
 Below, you'll see a person being the player god in the game _Anno 1800_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GrandioseTinyApisdorsatalaboriosa' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 The above is a computer game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while the game plays around us.

+This pandemic is forcing us to really think (and maybe fear) asking this question for the first time in many years.

 That's why this book's cover page is a regular person standing on Main Street—a single guy or girl in civilization.
 His or her job is to do what's best for themself and help society prosper.
 Gazing up for guidance, you see heroes and villains.
 In the sky high above is the mythical "player god," whose ultimately the one making the decisions.

 Will the player god act to benefit society or himself?

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 In a computer game, the player god controls all levers of power.
 In reality, we change society when we buy clothes, do car maintenance, and build a home.
 Funny to think about, but our everyday choices determine what happens in our entire civilization.

+Will enough of us decide to wash our hands and self-isolate to stop this pandemic?

-Yet we often don't think of ourselves as being "player gods."
-But that's the big picture, isn't it?
-It's so easy to forget, but it's all our individual choices that make up the player god in our real-life game of civilization.
+It's an open question.
+Because we often don't think of ourselves as being "player gods."
+But that's the big picture.
+It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the work of philosophy.

+Think of the American Founding Fathers who got millions of strangers to form a new country.
+It was the philosophy inside the many pamphlets, the Declaration of Independence, and especially the US Consitution that made people spread throughout 13 states realize the big picture.
+To all prosper, they needed to start, and become Americans.

 So, what the heck are good political decisions today?
 Who are the good guys?
 Every newspaper, politician, and political party says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
 We ask if CNN is manufacturing fake news, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to drive instead of telecommuting?

-It's all very confusing and emotional.
-Yet we all have to pick an answer.
-After all, you, me, and everyone else are the player god.
+And now during this pandemic, many of us have (or soon will) stopped asking questions and started looking for better answers.

 Wouldn't it be cool if a philosophy helped us decide between good and bad politics?
+After all, we're all part of the player god.
 Helping people understand why there's so much hate in our politics is one reason I wrote this book.
 But my main motivation is creating Main Street's new philosophy.
-One that bypasses today's "current events" news cycle, and makes us take hold of the new digital levers of power.
-Because only when we control our own fates, will we finally enjoy the greater freedom, dignity, productivity, and happiness, of the glorious Internet Age.
+One that bypasses today's "current events" news media that gives people nothing to fight layoffs or empty store shelves.

+My philosophy gives wants you to take hold of the new digital levers of power.

+Because only when we control our own fates, will we finally enjoy the greater personal security, freedom, dignity, productivity, and happiness, of the glorious Internet Age.

 ## Politics Are a Moving Target Because You’re the One Who’s Moving

 We create philosophies to organize civilization.
-Philosophy's high ideals of a "just and good society" get everyone on the same page.
+For example, "We believe these truths to be self-evident that all men are created equal", tells sociey that everyone should believe in equality.

 There are always plenty of theories to choose from.
-The player god—we, collectively—  must pick one that empowers its members to use modern technology to solve real-life problems.
+The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then we society live a good life.

 When a player in Anno 1800 upgrades technology, we can see the changes.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve.

-For example, we all believe in a philosophy of "Life, liberty, and the pursuit of happiness."
+For example, we all believe in a philosophy in universal equality where we all have the right of "Life, liberty, and the pursuit of happiness."
 But what does that mean in everyday life? ?
 We invented ideologies to give people political guidelines.
 Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
-Each ideology supports "Life, liberty, and the pursuit of happiness." but goes into detail by giving a list of specific policies to fight for (or against) like free health-care or gun-rights.
+Each ideology supports "Life, liberty, and the pursuit of happiness."
+But goes into detail by giving a list of specific policies to fight for (or against) like free health-care or gun-rights.

 Supposedly we all want the same thing—life, liberty, health, happiness, and prosperity—right?
 What differs is our approach.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ThickSecondaryChrysomelid' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-The video above shows a “tech tree” of new technologies, tools, and philosophy upgrades.
+The video above shows a “tech tree” of new technologies, tools, civic and philosophy upgrades.
 All games use them to give the player the choice of which elements to use in their game.

 In the real world, just like improving our technology, we also upgrade our philosophy with a “click.”
 Again: it’s just so damn hard to see because it’s our minds that are evolving.

 The point is, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
-Why does one parent cry tears of sadness, the other of joy, on the same election night?
+Why does one friend cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.

-We live inside our own game of civilization, and inside this game, we develop in ages.
-At the dawn of a new age, a wealthy establishment always fights idealistic inventors.
-Both want their philosophy to click with the people and become the ruling philosophy of society.
+We live inside our own game of civilization, and inside this game, we evolve in ages.
+The key to undertand how we play the game is that the tech trees of science/technology and philosophy/policies are intermixed.
+So, when we change a technology in real-life, it has huge political consequence.

+Because at the dawn of a new age, idealistic inventors create a flood of new technologies.
+And a wealthy establishment always fights back.

+Both sides want their philosophy to click with the people and become the ruling philosophy of society.
 The establishment uses the rules of the old philosophy to persuade, or force, the people to keep the rich in power.
 At the same time, inventors distribute new technology to lure people away from the past.

 And here is when everyone on Main Street makes a big choice.

-Does the regular person help the protagonists evolve civilization by reaching for modern tools, or help the antagonists hold back progress by following old lifestyles and rules?
+Does the regular person help the protagonists evolve civilization by using modern tools to change their how the live their life, or help the antagonists hold back progress by following old lifestyles and rules?

 If you stay out of the fight, you support the establishment by keeping things the way they are and are thus what computer games call a “non-playing character”.
 Which means you’re essentially an extra watching your civilization as if it was a movie you can’t control.
 That’s your choice, remember.
 If you grab hold of the new levers of power and upgrade society, you’re a player god, playing the game of civilization and helping society evolve.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
-The people who control Industrial Age technology are fighting them off with things like copyright laws, non-disclosure agreements, and political lobbying.
-The war has arrived to the homefront.
-People of Main Street, do you step up to help the heroes?
+The people who control Industrial Age technology (the eight difference bosses in _Office Space_) are fighting them off with things like fancy marketing campaigns, copyright laws, and political lobbying.

+When the war arrives on the homefront, people of Main Street make a choice.
+Do you step up to help the heroes?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it’s true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-We can keep evil things like debt, depression, disease, and war at bay only if we keep evolving our technology and philosophy to be up to par.
+We can keep evil things like debt, depression, war, and pandemics at bay only if we keep evolving our technology and philosophy to be up to par.

 Don’t worry.
 We can finish the Internet Age upgrade.
+Even now during this pandemic we can start to upgrade our way of life.
 People only need to believe in a new philosophy that teaches us our innate power as player gods.

-My job is to make it click.
+ANNO 1800 happiness video
+_When playing a civilization building game, players must change their policies to get happier citizens.
+The difference in real-life is there is no "player" except you and your friends who must change things._

 ## We Upgrade our Politics Now, or We Lose the Game